Most probable path of an active Brownian particle: Introduction

-Therefore, this study investigates the most probable path of a single ABP using the OM integral and its variational principle, as a first step in the study of the rare events in the active matter.
-We derive the path probability written by the OM integral from the Langevin equations for the ABP's positions and orientation.
-We may derive the most probable path using the variational principle of the OM integral because the minimum OM integral results in the maximum path probability.
-We discover that these extremum conditions for the most probable path are analogous to the pendulum equation, allowing formal analytical solutions to be obtained.
-However, analytically determining the unknown coefficients for arbitrary boundary conditions is not feasible; thus, we numerically solve the equations to obtain multiple solutions from a unique boundary condition.
+Here, we derive the path probability written by the OM integral from the Langevin equations for the positions and orientation of the ABP.
+We deduce the most probable path using the variational principle of the OM integral because the minimum OM integral results in the maximum path probability.
+We also discover that these extremum conditions for the most probable path are analogous to the pendulum equation, enabling formal analytical solutions.
+However, analytically determining the unknown coefficients for arbitrary boundary conditions are not feasible; hence, we numerically resolve the equations to obtain multiple solutions from a unique boundary condition.
+Finally, we demonstrate the exact shape of the most probable path in the case of a translation to the front.

-In the next section, we review the single ABP's original equations.
-Then, the OM integral and the derivation of the extremum conditions for the most probable path are provided in Sec.~\ref{OMVPsec}.
-Further, we show their analytical solutions in Sec.~\ref{Asol} and numerical solutions for the specific boundary condition in Sec.~\ref{MPPsol}.
-Finally, we provide the summary and discussions in Sec.~\ref{Dis}.
+We also review the original equations of the single ABP in the next section.
+Subsequently, the OM integral and the derivation of the extremum conditions for the most probable path are explained in Section~\ref{OMVPsec}.
+Their analytical solutions are presented in Section~\ref{Asol}.
+The numerical solutions for the specific boundary condition are discussed in Section~\ref{MPPsol}.
+Section~\ref{Sec:PhaseDiagram} describes the phase diagram of the most probable path shape for various boundary condition values.
+Finally, Section~\ref{Dis} provides the summary and discussions.